Bicycle and Pedestrian Planning

 Connecticut Department of Transportation (CTDOT) is conducting a feasibility study of of a multi-use trail along the Merritt Parkway.
 As part of the study, CTDOT is holding public workshops in each community through which the parkway traverses.

-A one-page summary of bicycle and pedestrian planning in southwestern Connecticut updated for 2012:
+A one-page summary of bicycle and pedestrian planning in southwestern Connecticut:

-Factsheet: Bicycle and Pedestrian Planning in Southwestern Connecticut (pdf, 2.7 Mb)
+Factsheet: Bicycle and Pedestrian Planning in Southwestern Connecticut - 2013 (2.0 MB)

 Long Range Transportation Plan